Monarch butterfly: Egg

 Monarch butterfly flying around narrowleaf milkweed, depositing an egg.
 Played a second time at half speed.

 The egg is derived from materials ingested as a larva and from the spermatophores received from males during mating.
 Female monarchs lay eggs singly, most often on the underside of a young leaf of a milkweed plant during the spring and summer.
 Females secrete a small amount of glue to attach their eggs directly to the plant.
 They typically lay 300 to 500 eggs over a two- to five-week period.

 Eggs are cream colored or light green, ovate to conical in shape, and about 1.2 × 0.9 mm in size.
 The eggs weigh less than 0.5 mg each and have raised ridges that form longitudinally from the point to apex to the base.
 Although each egg is 1/1000 the mass of the female, she may lay up to her own mass in eggs.
 Females lay smaller eggs as they age.
-Larger females lay larger eggs.
-The number of eggs laid by a female, which may mate several times, can reach 1,180.
+Larger females lay larger eggs.The number of eggs laid by a female, which may mate several times, can reach 1,180.

 Eggs take three to eight days to develop and hatch into larvae or caterpillars.
 The offspring's consumption of milkweed benefits health and helps defend them against predators.
-Monarchs lay eggs along the southern migration route.
+In the U.S. Monarchs lay eggs along the southern migration route.